ThePlanetsToday.com brings you face to face with the solar system as it is now... and also how it was and how it will be.

 Comet Locations and Orbits

-This page shows the current location of some of the comets that are visible to the naked eye, and some that are not.
+This page shows the current location of some of the brightest comets.
+Some of these may even be visible to the naked eye.
 The data is mostly from NASA's JPL website.

 The animation can be run forwards and backwards to show previous and future locations of the comets within their orbits.